-The NSSTC Planetary Science group is part of NSSTC's Earth and Planetary Science Unit.
+The NSSTC Planetary Science group is part of the National Space Science and Technology Center at UAE University.

-The focus of our research is on Mars' atmosphere, where we have expertise in planetary climate modelling, data assimilation, the dust cycle, and other physical processes relevant to Mars' lower atmosphere and climate.
+The focus of the group's research is primarily Mars' atmosphere, where we have expertise in planetary climate modelling, data assimilation, the dust cycle, the upper atmosphere, and other physical processes relevant to Mars' atmosphere and climate.
+We are also interested in Mars' astrobiology and Earth-Mars analogue environments.
 Alongside Mars, we have expertise in modelling giant planet atmospheres, geophysical fluid dynamics laboratory experiments, and visible and radar remote sensing.

-We have ongoing international research projects with Oxford University in the UK, the Laboratoire de Météorologie Dynamique in Paris, France, the Space Science Institute in Boulder (CO), USA, and the ExoMars Trace Gas Orbiter ACS instrument team.
+We have ongoing research projects with the Emirates Mars Mission science team, Oxford University in the UK, the Laboratoire de Météorologie Dynamique in Paris, France, the Space Science Institute in Boulder (CO), USA, and the ExoMars Trace Gas Orbiter ACS instrument team.
 We are also in an ongoing exchange and research collaboration with Aeolis Research in Pasadena, CA, USA.

 The LMD Mars data assimilation scheme was developed by Navarro et al. (2014, 2017).
 It uses the Local Ensemble Transform Kalman Filter (LETKF) method for data assimilation (Hunt et al., 2007), and assimilates observations from the Mars Climate Sounder instrument (MCS) on board Mars Reconnaissance Orbiter (MRO).
 The LETKF is an ensemble-based data assimilation scheme that, like other Ensemble Kalman Filters, uses an ensemble of model simulations to approximate the background error covariance matrix required by the Kalman Filter.